knyghtryda/flutter_anywhere_menus/README.md

 OK.
 It ain't pretty, but the results do speak for themselves.
 Hope at least some of you can make use of this, and maybe Flutter will one day have relational positioning like any sensible rendering language.

 ## Credits
 This was originally a fork of https://github.com/CaiJingLong/flutter_long_tap_menu that outgrew most of the original code.
+Many yak were shaved in the process.

 [1]:https://en.wiktionary.org/wiki/yak_shaving